helpcornerguide/ytyoutubetv-helpcenter/index.rst

 Quick Tip: Make sure your TV and mobile/computer are connected to the internet during the process.

-Where to Find Your YouTube Activation Code
+Where to Find Your YouTube Activation Code?
 ------------------------------------------

 You can find the activation code by doing the following: